ruby/ruby/doc/ractor.md

     * Numeric objects: `Float`, `Complex`, `Rational`, big integers (`T_BIGNUM` in internal)
     * All Symbols.
   * Frozen `String` and `Regexp` objects (which does not have instance variables)
-  * In future, "Immutable" objects (frozen and only refer shareable objects) will be supported (TODO: introduce an `immutable` flag for objects?)
+  * In future, "Immutable" objects (frozen and only refer to shareable objects) will be supported (TODO: introduce an `immutable` flag for objects?)
 * Class, Module objects (`T_CLASS`, `T_MODULE` and `T_ICLASS` in internal)
 * `Ractor` and other objects which care about synchronization.